mjbradvica/ChainStrategy/README.md

 Add the constraint handler and implement the interface accordingly.

-> Constrained handlers need to be abstract base handlers which utilize the generic constraint.
+> Constrained handlers need to be abstract classes which utilize the generic constraint.

 ```csharp
 public abstract class MyConstrainedHandler<T> : ChainHandler<T>